evgenyneu/evgenii.com/app/blog/_posts/2015-03-29-testing-activity-in-android-studio-part-1.md

 ---
 layout: blog_post
 layout_class: Content--hasImagesWithBorder
-title: "Tutorial: testing an activity in Android Studio"
+title: "Testing activity in Android Studio.
+Part 1."
 meta_description: "This tutorial shows how to setup tests in Android Studio and write test for basic UI interactions."
 tags: programming
 ---

 In this tutorial we will learn how to:

-* Setup tests in Android Studio.
+* Create a new project in Android Studio.
+* Create new test confiuration and run the tests.
 * Write tests for basic UI interactions in activity.

-* Use test-driven development (TDD in short) approach for writing an Android app.
+Here we will be using test-driven development approach (called TDD) to write a simple Android app.

 ### TDD?